jgoizueta/nio/README.txt

 Nio (Numeric input/output) is a Ruby package for text-formatted input/output and conversion of scalar numeric types.

-It handles formatting and conversion for the types Integer, Rational, BigDecimal and Float and adds some utilities.
+This library formats numbers as text numerals and reads them back into numeric objects.
+The numeric types Integer Rational, BigDecimal and Float are supported.
+The numeral format is controlled with Nio::Fmt objects.
+Conversion between the numerical types is also provided.

 Nio offers low level services; formats supported are only positional notation and types are only scalar.
-That means that composite types such as Complex are not supported an that fraction notation (X/Y) is not supported for rationals;
+This means that composite types such as Complex are not supported an that fraction notation (X/Y) is not supported for rationals;
 those are higher level services that could be implemented using Nio but are not the subject of this package.

-The implementaion of Nio is pure Ruby, and not specially fast;
-but it is complete and accurate.
+The implementaion of Nio is pure Ruby, and not specially fast; but it is complete and accurate.

 Nio has some interesting features, though: